easycrud/server/README.md

 # koa-router-crud
-A koa middleware for constructing CRUD router simply based on koa-router.
+A koa-router extension for constructing CRUD router simply.